JosePizarro3/NERxiv/docs/tutorials/rag_extractor_tutorial.md

 ## Processing Multiple Papers

-To process all papers in a directory, use the `prompt-all` command:
+To process all papers in a directory, use the `prompt_all` command:

 ```bash
 nerxiv prompt_all \